The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Preliminaries

 \section{Preliminaries}

 In this section we review the basic facts from invariant descriptive set theory and category theory that we will require below.
-Standard referenes are \cite{kechris_classical_1995, gao_invariant_2009} for the former and \cite{mac_lane_categories_1998} for the later.
+Standard references are \cite{kechris_classical_1995, gao_invariant_2009} for the former and \cite{mac_lane_categories_1998} for the later.